james-flynn-ie/py-twitter-bot/README.md

 This is a Work-In-Progress.
 Check back soon to see the finished article.

 # py-twitter-bot
-Twitter bot to follow new followers, using Tweepy API.
+Twitter bot to follow new followers, using [Tweepy](https://github.com/tweepy/Tweepy), a Twitter API Wrapper written in Python.

 * Create a Twitter Developer's Account: [https://developer.twitter.com/en/apply-for-access](https://developer.twitter.com/en/apply-for-access)
 * Create an App in your Twitter Developer's account.